bmezzat/knowlix/README.md

 ## Notes
 - The project uses `.env.example` files in both backend and frontend.
 Copy and fill them with your environment variables.
-- The backend currently uses SQLite for testing; switch to a production-ready DB for deployment.